gustavnavar/Grid.Blazor/docs/blazor_server/Quick_start.md

         * the first one is a lambda expression with the column definition of type **Action<IGridColumnCollection<T>>**
         * the second one is a dictionary to pass query parameters such as **grid-page**.
 It must be ot type **QueryDictionary<StringValues>**

-    * You can use multiple methods of the **GridServer** object to configure a grid on the server.
+    * You can use multiple methods of the **GridCoreServer** object to configure a grid on the server.
 For example:
         ```c#
-            var server = new GridServer<Order>(repository.GetAll(), Request.Query, true, "ordersGrid", columns, 10)
+            var server = new GridCoreServer<Order>(repository.GetAll(), Request.Query, true, "ordersGrid", columns, 10)
                 .Sortable()
                 .Filterable()
                 .WithMultipleFilters();